jeff-wise/haskell-starter-kit-blog/README.md

 typeclasses, and monads.
 Then, you have to learn *how to use* algebraic data-types, currying, typeclasses, and monads to build non-trivial applications that are both efficient and maintainable.
-The goal of this tutorial is not to help you understand specific Haskell concepts, but to teach you how you can take the concepts you have learned and use them to build high-quality software.
+The goal of this tutorial isn't to help you understand these Haskell concepts individually, but to help you use them generally, in the process of building real-world applications.

-Many of the lessons in this tutorial are language-agnostic.
-Great software will have similar characteristics regardless of the implementation language (or even despite the language).
-Even so, each language has its own vision of how to develop software efficiently, and the best langauges are the ones that support a consistent methodology in solving the problems commonly encountered when writing complex software.
-This tutorial showcases a little bit of Haskell's vision for software development, and how it approaches the problems of software engineering.
-It showcases some incredible solutions to these problems created by the community that take full advantages of Haskell's power and expressiveness.
+Much of this tutorial is language-agnostic.
+Great software will have similar characteristics regardless of the implementation language (or even despite it).
+Even so, each language has its own vision of how to develop software efficiently, and the best langauges are the ones that support a consistent methodology.
+This tutorial showcases a little bit of Haskell's vision and methodology for software development.
+We'll discuss some common problems in software and show how Haskell's type system and expressiveness lead to some fascinating solutions.

-If you're new to Haskell, I hope that this project will help you to appreciate Haskell's particular vision and methodology and why Haskell programmers are so passionate about things like immutablity, types, and abstract mathematics.
-If you already know a little (or a lot) of Haskell, then this project may be useful as a starting point for new projects or to compare different ways of building web applications in Haskell.
-Whatever the case, I hope that there's something here for everyone to learn.
-Haskell is a language that pushes the limits of programming and challenges you to try new ways of doing something you already know how to do.
-But then you find yourself in another language, doing that thing you already know how to do, and wishing you could use just a little bit of Haskell.
+If you're new to Haskell, I hope that this project will help you to appreciate Haskell's vision for software development and to understand why Haskell programmers are so passionate about things like immutablity, types, and abstract mathematics.
+If you already know a little Haskell (or maybe a lot), then perhaps this project will be useful as a starting point for your next application.
+Whatever the case, there should be something here for everyone.

+Haskell pushes the limits of software development.
+It challenges you to try new ways of doing something that you already know how to do in another language.
+But it's not just a new syntax, it's a new paradigm, a new way of thinking about how to structure your code and solve common problems in software engineering.
+If you put enough effort into this new way of thinking, there's a good chance that the next time your coding in another language you'll think of the Haskell solution and wish you could just write a simple `where` clause, curry a function, or create a typeclass.

 ------------------------------------------------------------------------------------